-Share based awards may be granted to key employees and directors under the Enerpac Tool Group Corp.
+Share based awards may be granted to key employees and directors under the Energac Tool Group Corp.
 2017 Omnibus Incentive Plan (as amended and restated November 9, 2020) (the "Plan").
-A total of 7,825,000 shares of Class A common stock have been authorized for issuance under the Plan (including3,500,000 shares that were authorized for issuance at the January 2021 annual meeting) plus shares, if any, that become issuable, pursuant to the terms of the Plan, upon the expiration, cancellation or forfeiture of awards under our previously registered stock plans outstanding at the time the Plan was first approved by the Company's shareholders.
+A total of 7,825,000 shares of Class A common stock have been authorized for issuance under the Plan (including 3,500,000 shares that were authorized for issuance at the January 2021 annual meeting) plus shares, if any, that become issuable, pursuant to the terms of the Plan, upon the expiration, cancellation or forfeiture of awards under our previously registered stock plans outstanding at the time the Plan was first approved by the Company's shareholders.
 At August 31, 2023, 3,365,219 shares were available for future award grants.
-The Plan permits the Company to grant share-based awards, including stock options, restricted stock units and performance shares (the "Performance Shares") to employees and directors.
+The Plan permits the Company to grant share-based awards, including stock options, restricted stock, restricted stock units and performance shares (the "Performance Shares") to employees and directors.
 Options generally have a maximum term of ten years, an exercise price equal to 100% of the fair market value of the Company's common stock at the date of grant and generally vest 50% after three years and 100% after five years.
-The Company's restricted stock grants prior to fiscal 2017 generally have similar vesting provisions as options, while grants thereafter generally vest in equal installments over a three-year period.
+The Company's restricted stock grants prior to fiscal 2017 generally have similar vesting provisions as options, while grants thereafter generally vest in equal installments over a threeyear period.
 The Performance Shares include a three-year performance period.
 For awards of Performance Shares granted in the year ended August 31, 2021, payout under the awards is based on the Company's total shareholder return ("TSR") relative to the S&P 600 SmallCap Industrial index.
-For the awards of Performance Shares granted in the year ended August 31, 2023, payout under the awards is based 33.3% on the Company's three-year average return on invested capital.
-For awards of Performance Shares granted in the year ended August 31, 2023, payout under the awards is based 33.3% on the relative TSR metric, 33.3% on the Company's adjusted earnings per share and 33.3% on the Company's three-year average return on inve
+For the awards of Performance Shares granted in the year ended August 31, 2022, payout under the awards is based 50% on the relative TSR metric and 50% on the Company's three-year average return on invested capital.
+For awards of Performance Shares granted in the year ended August 31, 2023, payout under the awards is based 33.3% on the relative TSR metric, 33.3% on the Company's adjusted earnings per share and 33.3% on the Company's three-year average return on invested capital.
+The provisions of share-based awards may vary by individual grant with respect to vesting period, dividend and voting rights, performance conditions and forfeitures.